icssc/peterportal-client/README.md

 ## Other Disclaimer

 ✅ Although we consolidate our data directly from official UCI sources, this application is by no means an official UCI tool.
-We strive to keep our data as accurate as possible with the limited support we recieve from UCI.
+We strive to keep our data as accurate as possible with the limited support we receive from UCI.
 Please take this into consideration while using the Website.

 ## Terms & Conditions